Nazikeda Kadın (wife of Mehmed VI)

-Emine Nazikeda Kadın (/tr/, نازك ادا قادین; meaning 'one of delicate manners'; born Princess Emine Marshania; 9 October 1866 – 4 April 1941), also nicknamed the Last Empress, was the first wife and chief consort of the last sultan, Mehmed VI of the Ottoman Empire.
+Nazikeda Kadın (/tr/, نازك ادا قادین; meaning 'one of delicate manners'; born Princess Emine Marshania; 9 October 1866 – 4 April 1941), also nicknamed the Last Empress, was the first wife and chief consort of the last sultan, Mehmed VI of the Ottoman Empire.

 Nazikeda was born Emine Marshania in Sukhumi to a family of Abkhazian principality.
 She was the daughter of Prince Hasan Bey Marshania and Fatma Horecan Hanım Aredba.
 She came to Istanbul in 1876, and married Prince Mehmed Vahdeddin later known as Mehmed VI, in 1885.
 She was his only wife for twenty years.
 She was the mother of three daughters, Münire Fenire Sultan, Fatma Ulviye Sultan, and Rukiye Sabiha Sultan.

 After Mehmed acceded to the throne in 1918, she was named 'Senior Kadın'.
 Mehmed was deposed in 1922 and exiled in 1924.
 Nazikeda followed him and remained with him until he died in 1926.
 She spent her last years with her two daughters, Ulviye and Sabiha, and died at Cairo in 1941.

 Early life

-Emine Nazikeda Kadın was born on 9 October 1866 in Sukhum.
+Nazikeda Kadın was born on 9 October 1866 in Sukhum.
 Born as Emine Marshania, she was a member of Abkhazian princely family Marshania.
 Her father was Prince Hassan Bey Marshan (died 1877), the ruler of Tzebelda.
 Her mother was Princess Fatma Horecan Hanım Aredba, an Abkhazian.
 She had two elder brothers Prince Abdülkadir Bey, and Prince Mehmed Bey, and two younger sisters, Princess Naciye Hanım, and Princess Daryal Hanım (1870–1904).

 In 1876, she was brought to Istanbul as a young child, where her father entrusted her to the imperial harem together with her sister Daryal, and wetnurse Babuce Hanım (died 1910).
 She was then sent to Cemile Sultan's palace in Kandilli with her sisters and her cousins Amine, Rumeysa, Pakize, Fatma, and Kamile, where her name according to the custom of the Ottoman court was changed to Nazikeda.
 She was educated very well and learned to play the piano; she also loved riding, and Cemile Sultan allowed her to do it in the park of her palace.

 Cemile Sultan's youngest daughter, Fatma Hanımsultan, had tuberculosis, and Nazikeda became her closest companion in 1880.
 Cemile raised her as if she were her own daughter.
 Her nanny remained with her even as she grew up, although she had been told she could return to Caucasia if she wished.
 She, however, stayed with Nazikeda until her death.
 Nazikeda was beautiful, tall, and curvy and had honey-coloured eyes, long auburn hair, pale skin, and slender waist.